aazaff/quantitativeFossils.R/README.md

 + [cullMatrix.R](#cullmatrixr) # Culling a communty matrix of depauperate samples and rare taxa.

 ## communityMatrix.R
-A set of functions written by [Andrew A. Zaffos](https://macrostrat.org/) for downloading data from the Paleobiology Database, and organizing it into a community matrix of samples by taxa, where "samples" are based on  one of the variables in the Paleobiology Database - i.e., Plate ID, Geologic Age.
+A set of functions written by [Andrew A. Zaffos](https://macrostrat.org/) for downloading data from the Paleobiology Database, and organizing it into a community matrix of samples by taxa, where "samples" are based on  one of the variables in the Paleobiology Database - e.g., Plate ID, Geologic Age.

 Can be accessed directly in R using: